-On successful completion of this programme a student will be able to:
+On successful completion of this programme you will be able to:

-- D1. an ability to determine hazards associated with carrying out chemical experiments in terms of chemical toxicity, chemical stability and chemical reactivity and be able to find information to enable effective risk assessments to be carried out; - D2. skills to handle chemicals safely and carry out experiments and chemical reactions in a safe manner, based on effective risk assessments; - D3. skills required for the conduct of documented laboratory procedures involved in synthesis and analysis, in relation to both inorganic and organic systems; - D4. skills in the monitoring, by observation and measurement, of chemical properties, events or changes, and the systematic and reliable recording and documentation thereof; - D5. skills in the operation of standard chemical instrumentation; - D6. the ability to plan experimental procedures, given well defined objectives; - D7. the ability to interpret and explain the limits of accuracy of their own experimental data in terms of significance and underlying theory; - D8. the ability to select appropriate techniques and procedures; - D9. competence in the planning, design, and execution of experiments; - D10. skills required to work independently and be self-critical in the evaluation of risks, experimental procedures, and outcomes - D11. the ability to use an understanding of the uncertainty of experimental data to inform the planning of future work.
+- D1. an ability to determine hazards associated with carrying out chemical experiments in terms of chemical toxicity, chemical stability and chemical reactivity and be able to find information to enable effective risk assessments to be carried out; - D2. skills to handle chemicals safely and carry out experiments and chemical reactions in a safe manner, based on effective risk assessments: - D3. skills required for the conduct of documented laboratory procedures involved in synthesis and analysis, in relation to both inorganic and organic systems; - D4. skills in the monitoring, by observation and measurement, of chemical properties, events or changes, and the systematic and reliable recording and documentation thereof;

+- D5. skills in the operation of standard chemical instrumentation; - D6. the ability to plan experimental procedures, given well defined objectives; - D7. the ability to interpret and explain the limits of accuracy of their own experimental data in terms of significance and underlying theory.

-exercises that accompany the practical sessions and the research project.
+Subject specific practical skills are developed through specific lectures as well as the completion of exercises that accompany the practical sessions and the research project.